 The Cango Caves is situated about 300 km east of Cape Town and 29 km to Oudtshoorn in the Precambrian limestone at the foothills of the magnificent Swartberg mountain range.
-It is one of the world’s great natural wonders, fascinating land impressive limestone formations in a wide variety of colours, sculptured by nature through the ages.
+It is one of the world’s great natural wonders resulting in fascinating land impressive limestone formations as well as a wide variety of colours, sculptured by nature through the ages.

-Once thought to be about one kilometre in length, it is now known that they extend for well over five kilometers – and could be even bigger.
+Once thought to be about one kilometre in length, it is now known that they extend for well over five kilometers and however could be even bigger.

 From the entrance, a flight of stairs descends to Van Zyl’s Hall, an enormous cavern that is 107 m long, 54 m at its widest and up to 17 m in height.
 Other famous formations include the 10 m high Cleopatra’s Needle (estimated to be about 150 000 years), the Organ Pipes, the Ballerina and the Frozen Waterfall.

 Knowledgeable guides conduct tours at regular intervals on most days.

 There are 2 tours from which to choose:

 - Heritage Tour: Which takes an hour.
 A moderate walk through the first tow magnificent halls, continuing to the “African Drum Chamber”.
 Several stairways are included in this Heritage tour.